 While it’s an obvious choice, what many visitors don’t realise is that the Petronas Towers are much more than a looming ode to Malaysia’s business savvy.
 Not only are they handsome and photogenic, but they’re also surrounded by immaculately kept parkland.
 Thoughtfully, that park’s been laid out with vantage points clearly signposting the best angles for snaps of the towers, while glittering Lake Symphony makes for joyous picnic company.
+No wonder, Petronas is one of the top places to visit in Kuala Lumpur.

 Sri Mahamariamman Temple